 A diet is not our enemy; our understanding of a diet is.

 Hey guys!
-If you’re interested in Dark Fantasy, Young Adult novels, check out my book here!
+If you’re interested in dark fantasy, check out my book here!